ooooootaro/obsidian-notes5555/Kozlov/Neurobiology and neurotechnology.md

->[!note] Ionotropic synaptic transmission- summary Synaptic transmission is subject to short-term modulation (plasticity) Plasticity can be depressing or facilitatory- depends largely on restingrelease probability (Pr) .High P, -> depression because vesicle depletion
+>[!note] Ionotropic synaptic transmission- summary
+> - Synaptic transmission is subject to short-term modulation (plasticity)
+> - Plasticity can be depressing or facilitatory- depends largely on restingrelease probability (Pr)
+>       High P, -> depression because vesicle depletion
-。Low P,->facilitation because build up of presynaptic [Ca2+ Indirect (phasic spillover and tonic release): activation of postsynaptic receptors by transmitter molecules diffusing from farther away-modulates the synapse and can change the neuronal conductance (think about what will happen to the space and time constants?)
+>       Low P,->facilitation because build up of presynaptic [Ca2+]
+> - Indirect (phasic spillover and tonic release): activation of postsynaptic receptors by transmitter molecules diffusing from farther away-modulates the synapse and can change the neuronal conductance (think about what will happen to the space and time constants?)

 Ionotropic